hasechris/samba-domain/README.md

 # Samba Active Directory Domain Controller for Docker

 A well documented, tried and tested Samba Active Directory Domain Controller that works with the standard Windows management tools; built from scratch using internal DNS and kerberos and not based on existing containers.
-Forked by https://github.com/Fmstrat/samba-domain for my personal purpose and using ubuntu:focal
+Forked by https://github.com/Fmstrat/samba-domain for my personal purpose and using ubuntu:bionic

 ## Environment variables for quick start
 * `DOMAIN` defaults to `CORP.EXAMPLE.COM` and should be set to your domain